-Our goals are to coordinate Statewide efforts to: provide immunizers with tools and information to implement best practices in providing immunization services; build public will to support the value of immunizations, including educating the public about vaccines and the diseases they prevent; advocate for immunization policy in Washington State that is evidence-based, ensures equitable access to immunizations, and protects communities from vaccine-preventable diseases; and provide immunization stakeholders with opportunities to network, collaborate, and share information about immunization-related news and resources.
+Our goals are to coordinate Statewide efforts to: provide immunizers with tools and information to implement best practices in providing immunization services; build public will to support the value of immunizations, including educating the public about vaccines and the diseases they prevent; advocate for immunization policy and systems in Washington State that is evidence-based, ensure equitable access to immunizations, and protect communities from vaccine-preventable diseases; and provide immunization stakeholders with opportunities to network, collaborate, and share information about immunization-related news and resources.

 - Monitor legislation and advocate for policies that promote and maintain access to immunizations.

 - Develop and promote educational opportunities for providers.

 - Restore vaccine confidence utilizing immunization stakeholder and family-centered voices.

 - Support schools, providers and parents in implementation of new WA State school and childcare immunization rules.

 Code of Conduct